-Analysis loadcase results are present in the \bigcirc Treeview, and for a nonlinear analysis the load case results for the largest loading increment will be set active by default.
+Analysis loadcase results are present in the 🕒 Treeview, and for a nonlinear analysis the load case results for the largest loading increment will be set active by default.

-- In the Treeview, right-click on the first load increment Increment 1 Load Factor = 9 and select the Set Active option. - In the Treeview ensure that the Contours and Mesh layers are present and are turned On, and that Geometry and Deformed Mesh are turned Off. - Double click on the Contours entry to show its property dialog and select entity Stress and component equivalent stress SE - Click the Contour Range tab and set the Maximum stress contour value to be plotted as 300 so all stresses above yield are drawn in red. - Click the OK button to display contours for the first load increment. - Select OK to accept the default properties and add the mesh to the display.
+- In the Treeview, right-click on the first load increment Increment 1 Load Factor = 9 and select the Set Active option. - In the Treeview ensure that the Contours and Mesh layers are present and are turned On, and that Geometry and Deformed Mesh are turned Off. - Double click on the Contours entry to show its property dialog and select entity Stress and component equivalent stress SE - Click the Contour Range tab and set the Maximum stress contour value to be plotted as 300 so all stresses above yield are drawn in red. - Click the OK button to display contours for the first load increment. - In the Treeview drag the Mesh layer on top of the Contour layer.

-The display will show that the yield stress of 300Nmm-2 has not been reached after the first loading increment.
+The display will show that the yield stress of 300 Nmm-2 has not been reached after the first loading increment.